Brick Restoration During Apartment Renovations In NYC: What’s Possible & What’s Not

 Brick Pointing

 One of the most common restoration methods is brick pointing, which involves grinding out the old mortar between bricks and replacing with new mortar.
 Done properly, this process strengthens the wall, improves aesthetics, and prevents further disintegration.
+Pointing typically runs $15 to $40 per square foot in NYC depending on access, wall height, and the condition of the existing mortar.
 While the relatively nuanced process can’t fix every cosmetic issue, the update provides a solid foundation for long-term durability.

 Light Cleaning & Refinishing